deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16215/index.md

 > </details>

-> Table 13 presents the performance of 1.9B, 3.8B, and 6.8B LLMs on eight evaluation datasets after using a better pre-training distillation configuration.
+> Table 13 presents the performance of 1.9B, 3.8B and 6.8B LLMs trained with a better pre-training distillation configuration on eight different evaluation datasets.

 </details>